 - (a) SunWater's maintenance plans and work instructions; and associated labour inputs and unit costs should be audited, including a review of sub-contracted maintenance activities; - (b) maintenance practices and costs need to be examined to identify the optimum mix of preventive and corrective maintenance activities for each scheme; and - (c) a Reliability Centred Maintenance (RCM) approach to formulating maintenance activity requirements should be adopted.

-The Authority notes that GHD did not recommend any specific adjustment to costs.
+In the Draft Report the Authority noted that GHD did not recommend any specific adjustment to costs.